cedrickeller-cmd/swiss-army-service-dates/README.md

 ## Implementation Plan

-This project will develop in phases as skills improve.
-Phases 1-3 are required to be completed for a local prototype.

 ### Basic Setup

 - Version Control: Git
 - Remote Repo: GitHub
+- Hosting: VPS

-### Phase 1: Scraper and Cleaning
+### Scraper and Cleaning

-The data needs to be scraped from [armee.ch](https://www.armee.ch/de/aufgebotsdaten) using Python with Selenium to navigate the table pages.
+The data is scraped from [armee.ch](https://www.armee.ch/) using Python with Selenium to navigate the table pages.
+All languages are considered by scraping the data from multiple sources: [German](https://www.armee.ch/de/aufgebotsdaten), [French](https://www.armee.ch/fr/dates-de-convocation), and [Italian](https://www.armee.ch/it/date-di-chiamata-in-servizio)
-The data will be checked and cleaned using Pandas.
+The data is checked and cleaned using Pandas.

-### Phase 2: Database and Queries
+### Database and Queries

-A local database (MySQL or SQLite) will initially store the scraped data.
+A SQLite database stores the scraped data.
-The data should have the following columns: id, scrapeDate, language, troopType, troopSchool, startDate, endDate, active
+The data contains the following columns: id, scrapeDate, language, troopSchool, startDate, endDate, active

-For the start, there will be a table for the latest (active) data, and a table for historical data with an active status (1 = included in latest scrape, 0 = not on website anymore).
+There is a table for the latest (active) data, and a table for historical data with an active status (1 = included in latest scrape, 0 = not on website anymore). `troopType` may be added in the future if `troopSchool` is grouped meaningfully.

-### Phase 3: Local UI
+### GUI

 GUI to filter data and return queries as a table.

 Filters should include language (single choice), troopSchool (%LIKE%), startDate (>=), and endDate (<=).
-Data for the troopType is not included at this stage, so we don't need to display or filter it yet.

-The data should either be scraped in a set interval, or the user should be able to scrape it by clicking a button at this stage of the project.

----
-> **The below phases need more thought and development**
+Streamlit components easily filter the cached active table.

-### Phase 4: Scheduled Updates and Backups
+### Scheduled Scraping, Updates, and Backups

-Option 1: Export and compress the existing data before scheduled scraping, then truncate and insert the new data in the table.
-Option 2: Create a backup table with the data before scheduled and move the existing data before truncating and inserting the new data in the live table.

-### Phase 5: Moving to the Web

-- Option 1: GitHub hosted
-Export the data as a JSON file, host it on GitHub, and build a site using GitHub Pages or Vercel (would be completely free) to filter the data and display it as a table.
-- Option 2: Self-hosted
-- 5.1: Remote DB
-I have a web server and can likely use it for a MariaDB at no additional cost.
-- 5.2: Back-end Web Framework
-Flask (might be a bit easier) / Django (more interesting for future projects).
-- 5.3: Front-end
-Static HTML --> HTML and JavaScript for dynamic results.

-### Phase 6: Add Multi-Language Support

-The data should be available in [German](https://www.armee.ch/de/aufgebotsdaten), [French](https://www.armee.ch/fr/dates-de-convocation), and [Italian](https://www.armee.ch/it/date-di-chiamata-in-servizio).

-### Phase 7: Assign troopType

-Allows an additional filtering option.
-This must be assigned manually if common patterns aren’t found.
-Those not assigned to a troopType can tentatively be assigned to "Unknown".
+Cron jobs are used for scheduled scraping once a day.

+Updates are pushed to Github and the VPS using Github Actions.
+Similarily, backups in the form of flat files are created.